^

 • reserpine

-Clonidine, reserpine are used mainly to treat high blood pressure, can cause a decrease in heart rate.
+Clonidine, Reserpine are used mainly to treat high blood pressure, can cause a decrease in heart rate.

-Treatment of drug arrhythmia
+Treatment of drug-induced arrhythmia

 Attention!